Degra02/apcm/exercises/antechamber/confidential.typ

 #show: frame-style(styles.hint)

 == Security Requirements
-In this section, we outline the security requirements for the anonymous-but-verifiable feedback system, focusing on anonymity, authenticity, fairness, integrity, and privacy.
+In this section, we outline the security requirements for the anonymous but verifiable feedback system, focusing on anonymity, authenticity, fairness, integrity, and privacy.

 === Anonymity & Privacy

-#sr[Anonymity Guarantee][
+#sr[Anonymity][
 The system must ensure that individual student or employee identities cannot be linked to specific feedback submissions.
 ]

-#sr[Unlinkability of Messages][
+#sr[Unlinkability][
-Apart from controlled fairness mechanisms, submissions must not be linkable to an identity or to other metadata that could reveal the originator.
+Submissions must not be linkable to an identity or to other metadata that could reveal the originator (apart from fairness mechanisms).
 ]

 #sr[Submission Content Privacy][